ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 Add the above code just below the `SendPrivateData` function.
 This function will setup the binding for the player when they press and release the ++shift++ key.
-The `maxWalkSpeed` of the player is modified to ajust the speed of the player when they sprint.
+The `maxWalkSpeed` of the player is modified to adjust the speed of the player when they sprint.

 ```lua linenums="1" hl_lines="20"
 local function OnPlayerJoined(player)